JariKCoding/ModernWarfareLeaker/README.md

 # ModernWarfareLeaker
-Dumps files from memory from Call of Duty: Modern Warfare
+Dumps files from memory from Call of Duty: Modern Warfare | Educational Purposes only

 # Dumps the following files
 * StringTables